novosel2/novosel2/README.md

 ## What I'm currently working on

-- Looking for a job :D
+- Learning and experimenting with Go
 <!--- Enhancing my skills with **cloud technologies** and **microservices architecture**.-->

 ## Projects